arda-copur/arda-copur/README.md

 <h1 align="center">Flutter Developer 👨‍💻</h1>

-I am developing mobile and web applications integrated with medical devices for use by doctors and patients with Flutter.
-I enjoy using Provider and BLOC.
-In my spare time, I share the applications I code here.
+I am developing mobile and web applications integrated with medical devices using Flutter for doctors and patients.
+My three favorite Flutter packages are probably Provider, BLOC, and Firebase.
+In my spare time, I am improving my skills in Java while also sharing the applications I code with Flutter here.

 <h3 align="left">Connect with me:</h3>
 <p align="left">